V4Fire/Client/src/core/component/decorators/component/README.md

    depending on the values of its props:

    1. If an empty dictionary is passed, the component will always be created as a functional one.
-      However, you still have the option to create it like a regular component using the `v-func` directive.
+      However, you can still create it like a regular component using the `v-func` directive.

       ```
       < b-button v-func = false